The Rape of Mary Hendrickson, 1770, Loudoun County, Virginia

 Notes and timeline

-- Because it is a high crimes case (not a civil suit), it is sent to the General Court in Williamsburg.
+• Because it is a high crimes case (a felony punishable by death, not a civil suit), it is sent to the General Court in Williamsburg.

-- John Queen gives bond that Mary Hendrickson will show up in Williamsburg for the court case.
-(We need to find out how the Hendrickson family is connected to the Queen or McQueen family of Loudoun.
+• We need to find out how the Hendrickson family is connected to the Queen or McQueen family of Loudoun.
 It’s likely to be a family member, or someone close to the family, to post a bond ensuring someone would show up in court.
-This is likely the John Queen Sr, married to Mary Butler — his son, John Jr., would have only been 15 at the time.
-I know Elijah Queen marries Barbara Hendrickson, Mary’s sister, in 1792, but I can’t find proof of a connection between Elijah and John Queen.)
+This is likely the John Queen Sr, married to Mary Butler.
+John’s son, John Jr., would have only been 15 at the time, so it has to be Sr. I know Elijah Queen marries Barbara Hendrickson, Mary’s sister, in 1792, but I can’t find proof of a connection between Elijah and John Queen Sr. John Queen writes a will in 1803 Loudoun, VA and names a son Elijah Queen — BUT, Barbara Hendrickson Queen has already remarried by the late 1790s, so it can’t be the same Elijah Queen if her first husband is dead.
+Of course, if they are divorced, then it can be the same Elijah Queen.
+There is an Elijah Queen with an 1820 census records, so for all you Queen researchers out there, here’s another nugget to chew on.

-- The case is heard in Williamsburg.
+• Because it was a capital punishment case, the case is heard in Williamsburg, the capital of Virginia at the time.
 The court case is mentioned first in the October 25, 1770 issue of The Virginia Gazette, and says “came to court last week” – so during the week of October 15-19.
 Shaugness is found guilty and sentenced to death.

 There are only 3 reasons I can think of why he was pardoned

-- There was a custom in the colonies at that time when a new governor took office, he pardoned the first case that came to trial.
-This case was probably the first capital punishment case to come to trial after Botetourt died on October 15, when Nelson became president of the Council, before Dunmore took office a year later.
+1. There was a custom in the colonies at that time when a new governor took office, he pardoned the first case that came to trial.
+This case was probably the first capital punishment case to come to trial after Botetourt died on October 15, when Nelson became president of the Council, and before Dunmore took office a year later.
 This is probably the reason; see Executive Journal of the Council note at the bottom of this article.
+They chose between someone who stole horses and someone who had committed rape.
+(Seriously — this guy should get pardoned, not the guy who stole horses?)

-- From the Loudoun court case, I got the impression that Shaughness was a convicted criminal transported from overseas.
+2. From the Loudoun court case, I got the impression that Shaughness was a convicted criminal transported from overseas.
 If this is true, he was probably an indentured convict servant.
 His master could have asked for the pardon so that he didn’t lose a valuable piece of property – his servant.
+This might have been a factor in Shaughness being pardoned.
+There is no mention of who his master was.

 There is an article, The General Court of Colonial Virginia, it says there were ONLY EIGHT rape cases brought to court in Virginia in the 1700s.
 Five were aquitted, two were hanged, and one was pardoned – James Shaughness.
 I believe the author calculated that based on an analysis of court-related articles in the Virginia Gazette, and not from actual court records, so the number of rape cases could have been higher.